imd-mrmccormack/im215-test-2019/README.md

 1. Add a Bootstrap 4, `Card` to the second column
 1. Using Bootstrap **Color schemes** make the navbar a blue color (i.e. without CSS - just classes)
 1. An `alert` with a disclose button
+1. Add a Bootstrap `red growing spinner` near bottom of page
 1. Zip it up and store on our Google Drive